How to produce accurate transcripts of interviews and focus groups?

 - follow the On Time Typing 3-point plan for perfect transcripts.

-Suitable audio transcription equipment
+Suitable audio transcription software and equipment

 Accurate touch-typing skills

 Although you don’t need to be able to type at 100 words per minute, a working transcriptionist needs to be able to type at least 80 words per minute with pretty good accuracy.